-WATCH: Thousands Expected To Attend Kobe Bryant Memorial In Los Angeles Today
+Thousands Attend Kobe Bryant Memorial In Los Angeles

-Some 20,000 mourners are expected to pack Staples Center in Los Angeles on Monday for the public memorial honoring legendary former NBA player Kobe Bryant and his daughter Gianna, who were killed along with seven other people in a helicopter crash last month.
+Some 20,000 mourners packed the Staples Center in Los Angeles on Monday for the public memorial honoring legendary former NBA player Kobe Bryant and his daughter Gianna, who were killed along with seven other people in a helicopter crash last month.

-The ceremony called "A Celebration of Life" began at 10 a.m. local time and is expected to be attended by luminaries not just from the world of basketball, but also from sports, entertainment and politics.
+Retired stars NBA stars Michael Jordan, Dwyane Wade, and Tim Duncan along with late night talk show host Jimmy Kimmel were all in attendance for the ceremony called "A Celebration of Life. "

 The memorial's organizers and members of law enforcement urged fans wanting to pay their respects to the Bryant family to do so from afar if they don't have a ticket.
 The jumbo screens outside the arena will go dark.
 Fans are encouraged to watch the memorial online or on TV, where it is being carried live by many news outlets.